Ada-C8/hotel/design-activity.md

 In implementation A #total_price method is completely retained in Order.
 In implementation B it delegated to "lower level" classes by having #price methods in them.

 ##Does total_price directly manipulate the instance variables of other classes?
-In implementation A #total_price method directly manipulate the instance variables of "lower level" classes such as entries, unit_price and quantity.
+In implementation A #total_price method directly manipulates the instance variables of "lower level" classes such as entries, unit_price and quantity.

 ##If we decide items are cheaper if bought in bulk, how would this change the code?
 Which implementation is easier to modify?
 The implementation B is easier to modify because each class has a single responsibility.
 To add a discount for items in bulk I would add it to #price method of CartEntry class.